 We did have some confusion as to the policy about taking a container of food back to the room, versus eating it in the dining room.
 The first night and morning that we were there, many guests were asking for, and getting, takeout containers and heading back up to their suites, but the supervisor on duty the next night said that it was not allowed when we asked.
 Awkward!
 The beer dispenser seemed to have problems both nights as well.
 There was also a some lag with keeping the items stocked, and for some reason it was particularly bad at dinner time.
 We found the breakfasts to be much more smoothly run in general, though.

-Disclosure: The Greater Philadelphia Tourism Marketing Corporation picked up the tab for both nights at Homewood Suites University City, but all opinions herein are strictly my own.
+Greater Philadelphia Tourism Marketing Corporation picked up the tab for both nights at Homewood Suites University City, but all opinions herein are strictly my own.

 Homewood Suites University City